 - When to sell?

-Almost everyone is good at the first three steps.
+Mostly people can answer the first questions with some confidence.
 It’s the “when to sell” that’s hardest in the stock market.
 If the stock has moved in your desired direction then selling is somewhat easy.

 Winners use Stop Loss.